ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs: Background and Related Works

 There has also been research on ML for general nonlinear optimization.
-A large body of research in this space focuses on continuous problems.
-For example, \citet{ghaddar2023learning} uses ML to select branching rules in polynomial optimization. \citet{liang2024generative} learn solution mapping for nonconvex optimization using RectFlow \citep{liu2022flow}. \citet{baltean2019scoring} uses ML to score semidefinite cutting planes in linear outer-approximations of non-convex quadratic programming problems with box constraints. \citet{saravanos2025deep} develops an ML-aided distributed optimization technique for large-scale quadratic programming problems. \citet{gao2024ipmlstm} develops a learning-based interior point method to solve continuous constrained nonlinear programs.
-For general MINLPs, \citet{tang2025learningoptimizemixedintegernonlinear,ferber2023surco} develop gradient-based methods using self-supervised learning and projection.
-There have also been learning-based methods for specific applications of MBQPs, such as the quadratic assignment problem \citep{bagga2023solving} and the unit commitment problem \citep{maisonneuve2024learning}.
-To our knowledge, there has been limited existing work on ML-guided methods for solving general MBQPs. \citet{bonami2018learning} uses ML to decide on whether to linearize the quadratic terms in the objective function or not. \citet{chen2024expressive} studies the expressiveness of graph neural networks for continuous and mixed-integer quadratic programs.
+Some of the works in this space focus on BnB and are not directly relevant to primal heuristics.
+For example, \citet{ghaddar2023learning} and \citet{maisonneuve2024learning} learn branching policies in BnB; \citet{baltean2019scoring} learns to select cutting planes; \citet{bonami2018learning} learns whether to linearize quadratic terms in the formulation before solving.
+Other works are relevant to primal heuristics, but do not apply to general MBQPs. \citet{saravanos2025deep} develops an ML-aided distributed optimization technique tailored to decomposable problems. \citet{liang2024generative} and \citet{gao2024ipmlstm} develop ML-guided methods for continuous problems, while \citet{bagga2023solving} develops an ML-based method tailored to the quadratic assignment problem. \citet{tang2025learningoptimizemixedintegernonlinear} develops a gradient-based method for inequality-constrained MINLPs using self-supervised learning and projection.
+To our knowledge, work on ML-guided methods for solving general MBQPs remains limited.
+The most closely related is \citet{ferber2023surco}, which develops SurCo, a gradient-based method for general MINLPs that can also be applied to MBQPs.
+Additionally, \citet{chen2024expressive} studies the theoretical expressiveness of graph neural networks for continuous and mixed-integer quadratic programs, which is complementary to our work.